 Related: Choosing a business location

-There are no specific licenses for a dumpster rental business, however drivers will likely need a CDLf.
-There are also general business registrations at the local, state and federal level that a dumpster rental business might need such as a sales tax permit, Employer Identification Number, and Occupancy Permit among others.
+There are no specific licenses for a dumpster rental business; however, drivers will likely need a CDL.
+There are also general business registrations at the local, state, and federal levels that a dumpster rental business might need, such as a sales tax permit, Employer Identification Number, and Occupancy Permit, among others.

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a dumpster rental business is another.
 Funding to start a dumpster rental business can be difficult.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+To get a loan, the borrower(s) will need to have good credit and personally invest 15-25% towards the total start-up costs.